MEET THE FAMILY: Tales of Pioneers, Courtships, and Scandals

 Emma Shirley “Daisy” Kelly, 1859 – 1953

 While married to Alexander, Daisy lived in many places, including San Francisco.
 Daisy witnessed the great 1906 earthquake that damaged much of the city; she even helped with the extensive recovery efforts.
-The most important of her residences was the MacCallum House in Mendocino, now a famous hotel.
+The most important of her residences was the MacCallum House in Mendocino, now a famous inn and restaurant.

 After the death of her husband in 1908, Daisy moved back to Mendocino where she became a prominent member of the community.
 She was also a foster mother to her niece Gwen MacCallum.
 Daisy was known for her interests in the local Pomo indigenous populations, flowers (especially roses), books and various charities.
 Daisy lived out the rest of her life in the MacCallum House in Mendocino.